 2. Card Making & other crafts

 Children in this age group love being creative via craft and are at a fantastic age to be involved in Cardmaking.
 Card making is a fun and thoughtful activity that involves lots of paper, card stock, glitter, glue and coloured pencils or textas.
-Children can make themed cards when appropriate to celebrate occasions such as Easter, Christmas and/or classmates or family members birthdays.
-Collect all cardboard boxes you might otherwise throw away and cut into card shapes, get the children to use old magazines and collage the printed side of the boxes, if any, in varied colours for another fun card activity.
+Children can make themed cards when appropriate to celebrate occasions such as Easter, Christmas and/or classmates or family members' birthdays.
+Collect all the cardboard boxes you might otherwise throw away and cut them into card shapes, get the children to use old magazines and collage the printed side of the boxes, if any, in varied colours for another fun card activity.